 TGbc Editor: please this subclause as shown below:

-The Destination URI element contains URI and ESS Detection Interval values from the requesting STA that the responding STA can be used to deliver Event or Diagnostic Report frames.
+When carried in an Event Request frame or a Diagnostic Request frame, the Destination URI element contains URI and ESS Detection Interval values from the requesting STA that the responding STA can be used to deliver Event or Diagnostic Report frames.
+When carried in a EBCS UL frame, the Destination URI element contains a URI that identifies the destination to which the HLP payload is to be relayed.

 The format of the Destination URI element is shown in Figure 9-481 (Destination URI element format)